troop834/sanramonscouts.org/content/recruiting-events/index.md

 ---

-title: "Troop 834 2021 Recruiting Events"
+title: Troop 834 2021 Recruiting Events
-date: 2021-08-10T15:47:57-07:00
+date: 2021-08-10T15:47:57.000-07:00

-header_brand: "Troop 834<br>2021 Recruiting Events"
+header_brand: Troop 834<br>2021 Recruiting Events
-header_tagline_paragraph: "We welcome new scouts at any time!
-There is no recruiting deadline and previous scouting experience is not required."
+header_tagline_paragraph: We welcome new scouts at any time!
+There is no recruiting deadline and previous scouting experience is not required.

 ---
 <h1 id="come-check-us-out" style="font-weight:normal;">Come check us out!</h1>

 ## Regular Meetings

 You are always welcome to check out our regular troop meetings from 7:00-8:30 PM on Tuesdays.
 Just be sure to email and let us know when you'd like to come!
-Some meetings/events are ***not*** held at the Shack so please do contact us before coming out so that we can let you know if we will be there.
+Some meetings/events are **_not_** held at the Shack so please do contact us before coming out so that we can let you know if we will be there.
 Your parents are welcome to visit as well!